cosmoskitten/beam/website/src/documentation/sdks/nexmark.md

         The command line to pass to the Nexmark main program.

     -P nexmark.runner
-	The Gradle project name of the runner, such as ":beam-runners-direct-java" or ":beam-runners-flink.
+	The Gradle project name of the runner, such as ":runners:direct-java" or ":runners:flink.
 The project names can be found in the root `settings.gradle`.

 Test data is deterministically synthesized on demand.
 The test